 Starting in Q4, for developers that earn less than $1 million in revenue in the previous calendar year, Amazon said it is increasing developer revenue share and adding AWS (Amazon Web Services) credit options.

-This will bring total programme benefits up to an equivalent of 90 percent of revenue.
+This will bring total program benefits up to an equivalent of 90 percent of revenue.

 “When the programme launches, all qualifying small developers will receive an 80/20 revenue share by default.
 Additionally, we will provide AWS promotional credits in an amount equivalent to 10 percent of revenue, so that developers can take advantage of the benefits of building on the cloud,” said Palanidaran Chidambaram, Director, Amazon Appstore.

-If an eligible developer’s revenue exceeds $1 million in the current year, they will revert to the standard royalty rate and no longer receive AWS credits for the rest of that year.
+Suppose an eligible developer’s revenue exceeds $1 million in the current year.
+In that case, they will revert to the standard royalty rate and no longer receive AWS credits for the rest of that year.

 If a developer’s revenue falls below $1 million in a future year, the developer will be eligible in the next calendar year.

 Called the ‘Amazon Appstore Small Business Accelerator Programme,’ it will enable developers to build a scalable business by reducing cloud infrastructure costs, while also offering better revenue share to help them get started on their own day one.

 “By helping small businesses get started with AWS through credits, we are making it easier for them to build and grow their app businesses,” Chidambaram said in a statement.

 AWS gives developers easy access to a broad range of technologies so they can innovate faster and build nearly anything they can imagine.

 In a recent survey of mobile developers, over 94 percent indicated they use cloud services in their application development efforts.